 18. TB stats on mortality recorded about 300,000 deaths of HIV-associated TB patients in 2017.

-The 2017 study showed that an estimated 374,000 people who were already infected with the HIV virus died after contracting TB.
+The 2017 tuberculosis statistics have shown that an estimated 374,000 people who were already infected with the HIV virus died after contracting TB.
 When presented in international terms, these deaths are solely attributed to HIV, which is why there is no precise number.

 Source: WHO & TBFacts